Bucket Bros: The Carpenters of

 Shrek 2 became the third highest grossing movie of

 all time.
-(Disney's best effort, Finding Nemo, is
+(At the time of writing, Disney's best effort, Finding Nemo, is

 The moral of this story?
 Don't screw with the Jews from Malibu.
 They